 Cell culture.
 In recent years, insect cells have become important for heterologous recombinant protein production using the baculovirus expression system.
 Developing a better quantitative understanding of the metabolism and kinetics of insect cell growth will significantly improve the production process of novel therapeutics and vaccines.

 We are developing advanced chemically defined media for Drosophila cells, which enables greater control for biochemical studies.
-We envision that such efforts will help us to identify novel factor(s) affecting cell growth and differentation.
+We envision that such efforts will help us to identify novel factor(s) affecting cell growth and differentiation.

 Organ culture.
 Organ development and homeostasis are directed by a “symphony” of signals.
 However, the mechanisms integrating hormonal, environmental, and genetic inputs to control the size, shape, and identity of multicellular compartments in the body remain an open question with significant implications for stem cell engineering and regenerative medicine.
-To investigate the crosstalk between different signaling modalities, new methods are required that provide controlled microenvironments with cellular resolution imaging capabilities.
+To investigate the crosstalk between different signaling modalities, new methods are required that provide a controlled microenvironment with cellular resolution imaging capabilities.

 Current research focuses on identifying extrinsic growth factors and improving media for Drosophila wing imaginal discs, an established model for studying the genetics and biophysics of growth control.
 We are also developing “Drosophila-on-a-chip” devices .